 Alkharumi was a constant source of concern for the coalition leadership that feared his appetite for sabotaging its legislative efforts, especially when the time came to pass a state budget this November.

-Alkharumi will likely be replaced by Iman Khatib-Yasin, a woman social worker who will be the first hijab-wearing MK.
+Alkharumi will likely be replaced by Iman Khatib-Yasin, a woman social worker who is the the first hijab-wearing MK (this is her second term in the Knesset).
 She is a feminist activist, a member of the southern faction of the Islamic Movement, and a graduate of the Mandel Institute for Educational Leadership.
 She is expected to seek membership in the Committee for the Advancement of Women.